Old Fashioned Christmas Cake Recipe Collection

 Directions: Soak the dried apples overnight, then steam until soft; then simmer them slowly in the molasses, until well cooked; when cool, add the other ingredients and bake (300°F) till done. —Dr. Alvin Wood Chase, M.D., 1881.

-Inexpensive Christmas Cake
+Budget-Friendly Christmas Cake

 Two cups brown sugar, 1 package seeded raisins (quantity to your preference), 1 tablespoonful of shortening, 1/2 cup molasses, 1 teaspoon ground spices, 1 teaspoon salt.
 Boil all in a saucepan 5 or 6 minutes.

 When cool add 1 teaspoon soda dissolved in a little hot water, 1 pound chopped figs or dates, 3 full cups flour.
+Beat well and bake in a slow oven (250°F) about 1-1/2 hours.
+It will keep moist, in a cool place, without icing.

 Aunt Daisy's Christmas Cake Ingredients

 2 cups seedless raisins, 2 cups currents, 1/2 pound dates, 2 ounces (1/2 cup) lemon peel, 1/2 pound (1 cup) cut mixed fruits, 1/2 cup whole red cherries, 3/4 cup walnut pieces, 1 cup halved almonds.
+Bake as usual for fruit cakes.

-Prizewinning Christmas Cake
+Prizewinning Christmas Fruit Cake

 4 cups sugar